You're no stranger in Moscow with the right travel insurance

 But before you get to passport control, you'll need to sort out your paperwork.

 You’ll need a visa before you travel to enter Russia.
-There are only two exceptions:
+There’s only one exception: you're a cruise ship passenger and join an organised tour onshore.

 You'll need an invitation or visa support before applying.
 Don't worry - hotels and travel agencies will usually issue you one.